15 Nov Destination Weddings: Thailand – Perfect beach wedding attire

 A wedding dress, not a beach dress

-Yes, it’s a beach wedding but don’t under dress.
+Yes, it’s a beach wedding but you don’t need to underdress.
 While you need to look in harmony with the beach, your outfit needs to be distinguishable from a regular sundress.
 Wearing a sundress with a flower in your hair will look fun on the day but later, you may realise that you didn’t look anything like a bride.
 However, don’t be afraid of trying a coloured option.

 Make sure that your dress is light and breathable since not all fabrics work for a beach wedding.
 An airy sheath is most beach friendly, but if you want to wear a full skirt, make sure you choose a dress constructed of a lighter fabric that allows for movement.
 If you really want to go all out for a large ballroom type dress, make sure it can bustle easily.
 Dresses with lace trim can be difficult because they pick up debris from the beach.
 Instead, choose a lightweight fabric like chiffon or charmeuse so your gown flows in the breeze and drys quickly if you take a paddle.

 Hair style and decoration